Grand vizier: Mughal Empire

 Bairam Khan was the Grand Vizier of the Mughal Empire, who led the forces of Akbar to victory during the Second Battle of Panipat.

-Abu'l-Fazl ibn Mubarak, Grand Vizier of the Mughal Empire during the reign of Akbar.
+Abu'l-Fazl ibn Mubarak, also later served as Grand Vizier during the reign of Akbar.

-Saadullah Khan, Grand Vizier of the Mughal Empire during the reign of Shah Jahan made the biggest contribution to the organization and administration of the Mughal Empire, he is considered the best of the long line of Mughal Grand Viziers.
+Saadullah Khan, Grand Vizier of the Mughal Empire during the reign of Shah Jahan, made a significant contribution to the organization and administration of the Mughal Empire and is among the best regarded of the line of Mughal Grand Viziers.

 During the reign of Aurangzeb, Ali Quli Khan was bestowed this title.

 Later general Zulfiqar Khan Nusrat Jung became Grand Vizier, his fame as one of the most greatest military leaders in the Mughal Empire would lead to his downfall when rogue generals executed him in a power struggle after the death of Aurangzeb.

 In 1718, Balaji Vishwanath, leader of the antagonistic Maratha Confederacy, secured the right to collect Chauth and Sardeshmukhi from the Subahs of the Mughal Empire by the rogue Vizier Syed Hassan Ali Khan Barha, whose grip over the Deccan had substantially weakened.
 Asaf Jah I, however, refused to grant Chauth to the Maratha Confederacy during its onset in 1718 and in 1721, after the nobility of the Mughal Empire had the two Sayyid Brothers assassinated.
 However, the Marathas had already expanded up to the Narmada River, and entrenched themselves in that region thereafter.
 Baji Rao I later instigated war by collecting Chauth in 1723, and trying to expand Maratha rule in the Deccan and beyond, causing the outbreak of the later Mughal-Maratha Wars.

 Qamaruddin Khan was handpicked to be the Grand Vizier of the Mughal Empire, by Asaf Jah I. He successfully repelled Baji Rao I during the Battle of Delhi (1737), and negotiated peace after the occupation of the Mughal Empire by the forces of Nader Shah.
 He fell in battle after being struck by a stray artillery shell, in battle against Afghan forces in the year 1748.

 After defeating Ahmad Shah Durrani, the new Mughal emperor, Ahmad Shah Bahadur, posted Safdarjung, Nawab of Oudh as Mughal Grand Vizier, Feroze Jung III as Mir Bakshi and Muin ul-Mulk (Mir Mannu), the son of late Grand Vizier Qamaruddin Khan, as the governor of Punjab.

 Safdarjung's efforts to defend the reign of Ahmad Shah Bahadur from treacherous subjects failed.

 Shuja-ud-Daula served as the leading Grand Vizier of the Mughal Empire during the Third Battle of Panipat.
 He was also the Nawab of Awadh, and a loyal ally of Shah Alam II.